 Individuals who want to become pharmacists must first complete a pre-professional track that is typically two years in length and includes scientific courses in biology, chemistry, physics, anatomy and physiology.
 The program may also include foundational courses in pharmaceutical practices as well as courses in other academic areas including English, mathematics, and economics.
 Some students opt to complete a four year bachelor's degree while taking pharmacy prerequisite courses, but holding a bachelor's degree is not a requirement for pharmacy school admission.

-Pharmacist Career Training Information
+Pharmacist Career Training

 Pharmacists must be licensed to practice.
-In addition to having a Pharm.D. from an accredited program, individuals must pass the North American Pharmacists Licensure Examination (NAPLEX), which tests applicants on pharmacotherapy, dispensing medications and providing accurate healthcare information (www.nabp.net).
+In addition to having a Pharm.D. from an accredited program, individuals must pass the North American Pharmacists Licensure Examination (NAPLEX), which tests applicants on pharmacotherapy, dispensing medications, and providing accurate healthcare information (www.nabp.net).

 Fellowships and Residencies